 We have worked hard over the last academic year to improve what we can offer our children at Teddington School.
 The area of extra-curricular activities will continue to grow and hopefully with your support and encouragement our students will share many happy memories, learn new skills and grow into interested and interesting people.

-- encourage a pride in being part of Teddington School
+- To encourage a pride in being part of Teddington School

-- offer a balanced and relevant selection of activities.
+- To offer a balanced and relevant selection of activities.

 - 30 per cent of job applications as well as UCAS applications should be about extra-curricular activities.
 An interesting activity will help them stand out.